I have recently come across an interview with the psychologist on the subject of maternity, which made me think about many things.

 Both of us were constantly sleep deprived.
 Our family came to help as often as they could, however, we did not have someone anywhere near to help us on a daily basis.
 Yaw went to work during the week and I spent twelve hours a day alone with the kids.

 On top of that, I suffered from postpartum depression through this whole time.
-I say about depression more in the post Are you feeling depressed?
-Talk!.
+I say about depression more in the post What should I do when feeling depressed?.

 Approximately seven months later we realised that if the boys’ sleep patterns would not settle, then we’ll go insane.
 Especially as I was balancing on very thin ice.

 We decided to try it, although I have to say that it was one of the most painful experiences in my life.
 The ‘cry it out’ method has several variations.
-We had decided for 5, 10 and 15 minute intervals and I tell you that these were the longest minutes in my life.
+We had decided for 5, 10 and 15-minute intervals and I tell you that these were the longest minutes of my life.
 I could not hold on to the first day and it wasn’t for Yaw, I would have given up.
 For mother, this method is extremely difficult to execute.
-During the practice the children cried in one room and I cried in the other.
+During the practice, the children cried in one room and I cried in the other.
 However, the result arrived.
-In approximately one or two weeks the boys managed to fall sleep without any difficulty and slept through the night.
+In approximately one or two weeks the boys managed to fall asleep without any difficulty and slept through the night.

 So when after experiencing something like this you read an expert’s view that the method by which your heart had almost broken into pieces can only be made by a heartless parent, it certainly will not leave you calm.
 As though these parents practiced this method for egoistic reasons and with their feet up.
 Sure, some might do.
 However, it is certainly not right to generalize this matter.
 I wonder what the author of this statement would say if he tried and spent as much as one day in my skin.